3DGISKing/3DGISKing/README.md

 <img src="certified-dev-banner-light-lg_01.png" alt="Cesium Certificate" width="200" style ="float: right"/>
  </a>
  <br/>
-As Cesium Certified Developer, I 'm mainly working on the overlapped area of Web and GIS worlds, specially CesiumJS. <br>
+As a Cesium Certified Developer, I 'm mainly working on the overlapped area of Web and GIS worlds, specially CesiumJS. <br>
 If you have any unresolved problem in Cesium community, do not hesitate to contact me.

 <a href="https://www.youtube.com/watch?v=I0QNekixQLw&list=PLkL3VCCGFU9FKD0G-NnPoPoI2-T2fULFA">Please see my <strong>demo videos</strong>!</a>